doncandela/mgah/mgah.md

                                   ....
   ```

-- Finally, as in the section [A more resource-intensive run...](#mx2py) above, we use the container image `dem21.sif` with `mx2.py` to run a larger simulation.
+- Finally, as in the section [More resource-intensive runs...](#mx2py) above, we use the container image `dem21.sif` with `mx2.py` to run a larger simulation.
 The only change required in the shell file `mx2.sh` in that section that runs the simulation is in the last line, which now uses `mpirun` to run multiple copies of `apptainer exec dem21.sif python` rather than multiple copies of `python`.
 This modified shell file is called **`mx2-app.sh`**:

   ```
   #!/bin/bash